Overview

 Work alongside experienced staff

-During your programme, you will work with experienced staff, including Occupational Therapists, Psychologists, Physiotherapists, Nurses, and Social Workers.
+During your programme, you will work with experienced staff, including Occupational Therapists, Physiotherapists and Nurses.

-You will also undertake 1000 hours of assessed practice placement in a variety of settings, such as Mental Health, Forensic settings, Schools and Education establishments, NHS settings, Charity settings, and Care Homes.
+You will also undertake a minimum of 1000 hours of assessed practice placement in a variety of settings, such as: Mental Health, Forensic settings, Schools and Education establishments, NHS settings, Charity settings, Care Homes, Social Services and Community Services

 You will work with HCPC registered Occupational Therapists in these environments.
 These individuals will support you in developing your skills and achieving your learning goals.